Selective Annotation via Data Allocation: These Data Should Be Triaged to Experts for Annotation Rather Than the Model: Introduction

 To this end, we propose a novel \uline{S}elective \uline{AN}no\uline{T}ation framework (SANT), which optimizes the utilization of limited annotation budgets by balancing the importance of triage-to-human and triage-to-model data.
 Firstly, an AL-based mechanism is deployed to assign higher weights to data that help improve the model predictive ability.
 Secondly, an \uline{E}rror-\uline{A}ware \uline{T}riage (EAT) mechanism is proposed to assess the "hardness" weight of data, with the aim of redirecting the focus toward triage-to-model data.
 In specific, EAT dynamically estimates the probability of model error using triage-to-human data from previous rounds.
 Finally, a bi-weighting mechanism is adopted to aggregate different advantages of prioritizing triage-to-human and triage-to-model data.
 Such mechanism adaptively adjusts the importance of data so that informative or hard-to-predict data is assigned to humans for annotation.
 As such, the annotation budget are efficiently utilized to secure the model predictive ability and to leverage the strengths of the expert on hard data annotation simultaneously.

 Our experiment results show that SANT consistently improves annotation quality across various annotation budgets, surpassing the best semi-automatic annotation method by an average of +0.50\%, +4.86\%, and +4.54\% on the three annotation tasks, respectively.
 Recently, as large language models (LLMs) possess strong zero-shot and few-shot capabilities for data annotation \cite{he2023annollm, gilardi2023chatgpt, ding-etal-2023-gpt}, we further adopt ChatGPT as a strong automatic annotation baseline.
 Notably, SANT exhibits a better annotation quality over ChatGPT, even with the aid of few-shot in-context learning and Chain-of-Thought (CoT) prompting \cite{brown2020language, wei2022chain}.
 These results highlight that proper allocation of data to both human and model workers results in higher-quality annotation.
 Further analysis highlights the importance of the triage-to-model data, which are more beneficial to obtain higher-quality annotations compared to the triage-to-human ones.
 In conclusion, we pioneer work on data annotation with limited budgets by formulating a data triage problem.
 We set a landmark for future triage-based annotation methods.
-Our contributions are as follows:

-\begin{itemize}[leftmargin=*] \item We present the first work to study the roles of both triage-to-human and triage-to-model data.
+Our contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=-4pt] \item We present the first work to study the roles of both triage-to-human and triage-to-model data.
 We verify the importance of triage-to-model data, which is largely overlooked by existing studies. \item We re-formulate semi-automatic annotation as data triage and propose a selective annotation framework, achieved by optimizing two novel mechanisms (i.e., EAT and bi-weighting mechanisms) for utilizing limited budgets. \item We show that proper allocation of data to both the expert and model workers results in higher-quality annotation.
 SANT effectively balances the advantages of two factors: improving model predictive ability (i.e., \textit{triage-to-human data}) and triaging data based on the model's predictive ability (\textit{triage-to-model data}). \end{itemize}